digistackops-java-org/JAVA-3-tier-UMS-Local/Backend.md

 ```
 ## Setup your Application Database by executing "initdb.sql" script from Application-server

-Step:1 ==> install "MYSQL-Client" for communicate with MYSQL Database
+Step:1 ==> install "POstgresql-Client" for communicate with POstgresql Database
 ```
 sudo dnf update -y
-sudo dnf install -y postgresql16 which postgresql-setup
+sudo dnf install -y postgresql16
 ```
 Step:2 ==> Execute your "init.sql" script for your Application DB setup